borisirota/webworkify-webpack/README.md

 output.

 ### options
-- all - bundle all the dependencies in the web worker and not only the used ones. useful in cases where the used dependencies aren't being resolved as expected due to the runtime regex checking mechanism.
+- all - bundle all the dependencies in the web worker and not only the used ones. can be useful in edge cases that I'm not aware of when the used dependencies aren't being resolved as expected due to the runtime regex checking mechanism or just to avoid additional work at runtime to traverse the dependencies tree.
 - bare - the return value will be the blob constructed with the worker's code and not the web worker itself.

 # example